 From the old guard of cocktails, a sazerac will run you $16 while an old-fashioned comes in at $14.
 They also have a small selection of local beer such as Mill Street Organic and Tankhouse ($6), Steamwhistle and Amsterdam Blonde.

 An impressive list of spirits and liquors served by the glass pads the drinks and a small menu of elevated bar snacks such as sliders is available.

-The crowd is a bit hard to suss out so early in the game but steers towards an older demographic; an obvious benefit (or pitfall) of the neighbourhood.
-On their opening night, the washrooms are pristine, and bonus points for the mandarin and vetiver-scented soap--another seemingly designer touch--while a note above the dryer cheekily lets you know that your shoes look great, and suggests you go order another cocktail.
+The crowd steers towards a thirties demographic.
+The washrooms are pristine and bonus points for the mandarin and vetiver-scented soap.
+A note above the dryer cheekily lets you know that your shoes look great, and suggests you go order another cocktail.

 Toronto Common is partnering with Spirit House to offer a Whisky Tasting with a uniquely Canadian perspective.

 Our tasting guide, Spencer Gooderham’s family legacy in whisky dates back seven generations to William Gooderham, founder of what was once Canada’s largest distillery, based here in Toronto.
 Their family name can still be seen in Toronto’s historic distillery district today.